LV/resume/resume.typ

   ]
 )
   - *Back-testing Enhancements*: Extended the firm's back-testing engine to include cryptocurrency asset analysis by integrating new data pipelines using CCTX and Binance, enabling quantitative evaluation of crypto markets.
-  - *Automation with Bloomberg API*: Reduced time to generate client portfolio analysis by 50% for the portfolio management team using information from PORT\<GO\>
+  - *Automation with Bloomberg API*: Reduced time to generate client portfolio analysis by 50% for the portfolio management team using information from PORT\<GO\>.
   - *Technical Research*: Leveraged Bollinger Bands and Stochastic Oscillators to support quantitative decision-making on biomedical pharmaceutical startups.

 #v(1em)